Olaf: Bringing an Animated Character to Life in the Physical World: Results

-We additionally analyze the effect of Olaf's characteristic heel–toe walk by training a policy without it to assess its effect on the visual appearance of his gait.
-As shown in the supplementary video, the resulting motion appears more robotic.
+We additionally analyze the effect of Olaf's characteristic heel–toe walking by training a policy without it to assess its effect on the visual appearance of his gait.
+As shown in the video, the resulting motion appears more robotic.